-Submission of Connections Assignment: Nearly all learning modules have 5 full business days plus the weekends in which to complete the work for each module.
-The due date and time (deadline) for the weekly Connections Assignment is indicated in underlined date/time on page 5 in this syllabus.
-These are due on the ending date of each module by 11:50 p.m., Auburn, AL time.
-These due dates are also shown in the tag link to each module (on BB Table of Contents Page) and in red sub-head near the top of each module page.
-This schedule provides you as much time as possible within the last work day (for each module) if you need that time in order to submit it-even if it is later in the evening.
-Module One and Module Fourteen both have assignments due as well but those assignments are not connections assignments.
-Instead, they are unique to their respective modules.
-Assignments for Module One and Fourteen are described in their modules.
-The due dates for Module One and Fourteen assignments are also shown on page 5 in this syllabus with the date inside the border box.
+8. Submission of Assignments: Many of the modules have 5 full business days plus the weekends in which to complete the work for each module (7 full consecutive days).
+The due date and time (deadline) for each module assignment is indicated in red, bolded, underlined date+ on in this syllabus.
+These are due on the ending date (Tuesday evenings) of each module by 11:59 p.m., Auburn, AL time (C.S.T.).
+These due dates are also shown in the Table of Contents page in Canvas you use to enter each module.
+Do not enter a module using any other tab or feature.
+Use only the Table of Contents page as initially entered by pressing the home page "Course Material: Table of Contents link".
+This schedule of assignments provides you as much time as possible within the last work day (for each module) if you need that time in order to submit it-even if it is later in the evening.

-This assignment must be submitted in a Word file attachment.
-I'd strongly prefer it be posted to the ASSIGNMENTS INBOX (located under the Course Tools tab).
+Writing reflections assignments must be submitted in a Word file attachment posted to the ASSIGNMENT area (we will go through this at meeting 1).
 Each module assignment has its own INBOX labeled for that module.
-Refer to the HOW-TO INSTRUCTIONS FOLDER if you need help to do this and you may also call me if need be if you still have questions.
-If you need to, you may email your response in an attachment on Blackboard email.
-Sending attachments on Tigermail is accepted but only in situations where the two other prior approaches are problematic since emailed attachments on Tigermail email consumes too much email space.
+Refer to the TECH HELP link on the top of the Table of Contents page if you need help to do this and you may also call me (or call IMG at 844-5181) if need be if you still have questions on how to submit an assignment.
 When you send your assignment, please label/name your file first with your last name, followed by the module number spelled out and in caps.
 Example: stromONE

 I will not accept work that is not sent in an attachment.
-I do this for record keeping and for academic honesty purposes to I can cross check where need be similarities between one student's work in the class and that of another student.
+I do this for record keeping and for academic honesty purposes so I can cross check where need be similarities between one student's work in the class and that of another student.
 So, hard copies of assignments will not be accepted.
 Read-only files will not be accepted.
 I will not accept files that I cannot open with Word software.
 If I can't open a file with your work on it, the assignment is not considered submitted.

 If the assignment is sent past a deadline then it is late as I cannot reasonably be at a computer for a full day up until a late night clock deadline just to check for every student's work that they sent material to me correctly is in openable condition.
 It is a student's obligation to self-check that what was submitted was done so correctly, (that it contains an attachment which can be opened, and that the attachment is in a software I can open and mark if need be).
 I'll check a few times for student work on the day when work is due but if work is not received or sent correctly to me by the late night deadline then it is late.
-All deadlines are based on time zone in Auburn, AL..
+All deadlines are based on time zone in Auburn, AL (C.S.T.).
 Send in assignments with time to spare please.